lijinlong1991/athaliana/README.md

     (Intercept)
           1.182

 Note that the residuals are not OK.
-That likely means the trait need to be transformed.
+That likely means the trait needs to be transformed.

 ``` r
 r <- residuals(m)